hubmapconsortium/hra-millitome-generator/OpenScad Code/V11/Raspberry Pi 4 Installation.md

 To install open the command line terminal and run this command:
 *$ sudo apt-get install openscad*

 After successfull installation type *$ openscad* at the command line.
-Openscad should start with an empty code window.
+Openscad will launch with an empty code window.

 ### Millitome Generator Installation